-- 16. Turn the engine off, and then check the oil level and correct it if necessary. - 17.
-Install the cowling.
+- Turn the engine off, and then check the oil level and correct it if necessary. - 12.
+Install the cowlings.

 Coolant

 The coolant level should be checked before each ride.
 In addition, the coolant must be changed at the intervals specified in the periodic maintenance and lubrication chart.